datascape/home/livingroom/README.md

 Terri's friend <a href="https://www.facebook.com/watch/live/?v=10160036402400436&ref=watch_permalink">Amy</a> presents a Rinnai Sensei tankless water heater, newer than Navien.

 Current gas powered tank water heater in the upstairs kitchen will be moved into the attic above north bathrooms.

-## Grey Water

-2 grey water tanks in the new attic area are for BOTH toilet flushing and watering the yard.
-The the 3 "rain barrel" tanks below the porch feed into the 2 attic tanks.

-Perhaps is generated during drip irrigation on cloudy days by turning a small turbine with the descending water.
-Turbine is turned off when higher pressure is used to water lawn, or entire yard uses drip.
-2 antique tanks within the backside of the fireplace hold additional water.

 [Home](../)